HOME > ABOUT > HISTORY

 History of Tokyo Phil

 The Tokyo Phil was founded in Nagoya in 1911 and has the longest history and tradition among Japanese orchestras.
-After moving its base to Tokyo in 1938, the orchestra played a pivotal role in bringing authentic opera to the Japanese public under Chief Conductor Manfred Gurlitt (1890-1972).
-Shortly after WWII, the orchestra became a fully independent organization and changed its name to the Tokyo Philharmonic Orchestra.
-The orchestra not only holds regular concerts, but also continues to focus on performing operas and ballets, and is actively involved in broadcasting programs with NHK.
-Since 1997, Tokyo Phil has been the regular orchestra at the New National Theatre, Tokyo.
+After relocating its base to Tokyo in 1938, the orchestra played a pivotal role in introducing authentic opera to Japanese audiences under Chief Conductor Manfred Gurlitt (1890–1972).
+Shortly after World War II, it became a fully independent organization and adopted its present name.